Browse Principal Investigators

 The primary interest of my group is the relationship between network oscillations and synaptic plasticity.
 Network oscillations naturally organise spike timing conducive to spike timing-dependent plasticity (STDP), a strong candidate for a mechani...

-My research activity is mainly focused on early detection and intervention in psychosis and the history of psychiatry.
-I am particularly interested in the epidemiological apects of young people at high-risk of developing psychosis and with first-e...
+My research activity is mainly focused on early detection and intervention in psychosis.
+I am particularly interested in the epidemiology and psychopathology of people at high-risk of developing psychosis, with psychotic experiences and with first...

 • Kate Plaisted Dr Kate Plaisted-Grant